Lexamenrf44/Lexamenrf44/README.md

 ## About Me

-I am certified Senior Quality Assurance Engineer with 5+ years of expertise, managing various projects in different IT-fields.
-Finance, Clearing houses, Social networks, Customs and Business Banking.
-Well versed with different software development methodologies, including agile, devops, waterfall V-type and rapid.
+My name is Alexander.
+I am certified Senior Quality Assurance Engineer with 5+ years of expertise, managing various projects in different IT-fields:
+- Finance,
+- Clearing houses,
+- Social networks,
+- Customs
+- Business Banking

+I am well versed with different software development methodologies, including agile, devops, waterfall V-type and rapid.
 Focused on providing flawless product to benefit the end users by writing java test-scripts in Postman or Groovy test-scripts in SoapUI.
 Extensively experienced in the full life cycle of software desing, including code review, Oracle / PostgreSQL database surfing, business and functional requirement analysis.
 Detail-oriented in terms of user behavior patterns.

 Have acted as both Lead QA and Senior QA.
 Feel comfortable whether leading a team or acting as an individual contributor.